aeyobd/surp/notes/analytic_agb.md

 The equation
 ============

-Defining a succinct, minimal-parameter representation of AGB C behavior is challenging.
-AGB yields generally have the following properties:
+Literature AGB yields generally have the following properties:

 - a peak yield at mass between 2 and $3\,M_\odot$
 - asymmetric peak
 - near zero yield at both $1\,M_\odot$ and $8\,M_\odot$
-- metallicity dependent total yield
+- total yield with decreases with metallicity
-- metallicity dependent peak location
+- peak mass which increases with metallicity
 - negative yields at lowest and highest masses at high metallicity